Azure/open-service-broker-azure/contrib/cf/README.md

-# Installing the Open Service Broker for Azure on Cloud Foundry
+# Installing Open Service Broker for Azure on Cloud Foundry

-The Open Service Broker for Azure is an [Open Service Broker](https://wwww.openservicebrokerapi.org)-compatible application for provisioning and managing services in Microsoft Azure.
+Open Service Broker for Azure is an [Open Service Broker](https://wwww.openservicebrokerapi.org)-compatible application for provisioning and managing services in Microsoft Azure.
 This document describes how to deploy it on [Cloud Foundry](https://cloudfoundry.org).

 ## Prerequisites